grouptheoryenthusiast/grouptheoryenthusiast.github.io/about.md

 permalink: /about/
 ---

-I am a PhD student in Pure Mathematics (Group Theory) in the UK.
 I am interested in the combination of mathematics and computing to solve difficult problems.
-In particular I am very interested in Computational Group Theory, where mathematical insight and powerful theorems must be combined with good algorithm design.
+Some examples of topics I am interested in, include Computational Group Theory, Bioinformatics, and Machine Learning.

-I have recently been studying Bioinformatics, and am enjoying it for the same reasons - mathematical insight and good algorithms combined to solve interesting problems.

-### More Information

-I will soon be finishing my PhD and thinking about jobs and Post Docs (scary!).
-If you are interested in working together please feel free to contact me.

-### Contact me
+I plan to use this blog to talk about projects I complete, and things I find interesting.